JulienRZ-Dev/jobshop/doc/src/prelude.md

 To run the program in IntelliJ, you can

- - Right click on the `src/main/java/Jobshop/Main` class in the project view.
+ - Right click on the `src/main/java/jobshop/Main` class in the project view.
  - Select `Run Main.main()`.
-It should complain that some arguments are missing.
+The program should execute but complain that some arguments are missing.
  - Give it the expected command line arguments : `Run > Edit Configuration`, then fill in the `Program arguments` text box.

 ### Working on the command line (Gradle)